ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

           ],
           "Stock": 4,
           "MaxNumItemsSoldInItemStock": 5, //if there's more than 5 items total in this Item stock, a random 5 will be picked each day
-          "When": [ //only sell this ItemStock if the player has 1500 friendship points/6 hearts and it's not winter "f Haley 1500",
+          "When": [
-            "z winter"
+            "f Haley 1500/z winter", //only sell this ItemStock if the player has 1500 friendship points/6 hearts and it's not winter
-          ]
+            "f Emily 1500/z spring/z summer/z fall", //or if you have 1500 friendship points with Emily during the winter ]
         },
         {